megagonlabs/cypherbench/README.md

 ...
 ```

-## Running Benchmark Generation Pipeline
+## ⚙️ Running Text2Cypher Task Generation Pipeline

-The benchmark generation pipeline requires a set of sampled subgraphs of the original full-scale graphs for efficient template instantiation.
+The text2cypher task generation pipeline requires a set of sampled subgraphs of the original full-scale graphs for efficient template instantiation.
 The graphs are already uploaded to the HuggingFace repo (if you have previously cloned the repo, run a `git pull` under `benchmark/`, otherwise, follow the instructions in the [Download the dataset](#2-download-the-dataset) section) and can be deployed using the following commands:

 ```
 cd docker/